 What are the benefits of dry ice blasting?

-Dry ice blasting is an industrial cleaning technique free of all chemicals, water, and abrasive products such as those used in sandblasting or micro abrasive blasting.
+Dry ice blasting is an industrial cleaning technique that uses no chemicals, no water, and no abrasive media such as those used in sandblasting or micro-abrasive blasting.

 Discover the advantages of dry ice blasting below.